 A global movement against deep-sea mining

 An increasing number of countries have renounced the exploitation of the deep sea.
 The Island State Palau became the first country to advocate for a moratorium.
 Fiji, Samoa, Chile and Micronesia joined the moratorium alliance shortly after.
 On 27 October 2022, New Zealand called for a “Conditional Moratorium”.
-Four days later, Germany shifted its standpoint to a clear opposition, advocating for a “Precautionary Pause” to be followed by France, which “supports the ban on all exploitation of deep seabeds”.
+Four days later, Germany shifted its standpoint to a clear opposition, advocating for a “Precautionary Pause”, followed by France, which “supports the ban on all exploitation of deep seabeds”.
+On 30 October 2023, right at the beginning of ISA’s annual meeting, the UK declared its support for a moratorium.
+This adds to the list of 23 countries opposing deep-sea mining.

 The European Commission also called for deep-sea mining to be prohibited and the European Parliament has called on EU member states and the Commission to support a moratorium on deep-sea mining until scientific gaps have been properly filled and deep seabed mining can be managed “to ensure no marine biodiversity loss nor degradation of marine ecosystems”.
 Countries including Brazil and Italy have stressed the need for robust, science-based regulations on deep sea mining, but have stopped short so far of calling for an outright moratorium or ban.